Intimidation Games (2022): Storylines

-The card will consist of matches that result from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by MLW's writers.
+The card consisted of matches that result from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by MLW's writers.
 Storylines were played out on MLW's television program Fusion.

 Through MLW's "Open Door" policy, former MLW World Heavyweight Champion Shane Strickland, who last appeared for the promotion in 2019 (and would sign with All Elite Wrestling in March 2022) would return to MLW and align himself with Azteca Underground's Cesar Duran; Strickland previously performed in Lucha Underground under his "Killshot" persona.
 On the April 14, 2022 episode of Fusion, MLW World Middleweight Champion Myron Reed was attacked during a Five-way match for the MLW National Openweight Championship by a masked man.
 During the April 28, 2022 Intimidation Games special, Reed would challenge the assailant to a title match for the following week.
 Duran would reveal the attacker to be Strickland prior to the match, which would air on the May 6th episode.

 On the February 10, 2022 Fusion season premiere, Richard Holliday and MLW interviewer Alicia Atout attacked MLW World Heavyweight Champion and Dynasty stablemate Alexander Hammerstone after the latter's falls count anywhere title defense against Pagano.
 Two weeks later, it was revealed at the end of the February 24 episode of Fusion that Holiday had been working with Cesar Duran to defeat Contra Unit (including joining "The Hammerheads" team against Contra at the 2021 War Chamber match) in order to help the latter gain more power in MLW in exchange for a World title shot.
 Despite Davey Richards winning the 2021 Opera Cup and earning a title match against Hammerstone at SuperFight, Duran informed Holiday that there is a provision if Richards were to be injured.
 This led Holliday and Atout to put a bounty on Davey Richards on the March 4 episode of Fusion, with Hammerstone helping Richards fend off Homicide, the Saito Brothers (representing All Japan Pro Wrestling), and King Muertes.
 Richards would challenge Hammerstone for the championship at SuperFight, but was unsuccessful.
 On the day of Intimidation Games, it was announced that Holliday and Richards will face off at the event.